TheRealToxicDev/InfinityBotsGuide/docs/server/index.md

 ---
 shortTitle: Server Docs
-title: Server Rules
+title: Server Docs
 ---

-Server Rules
+Here you can find info on our Discord Serevr including our Server Rules, Guidelines and more.

 ---